PABeckett/Jumble-Solver/README.md

   jumbleAnswerFormat should contain a single line of binary digits, with leading and trailing 0s, to represent the sentence structure of the final solution.
 A 1 should be used if there is a character in the position, and a 0 should be  used to denote spaces.
 For example, if the final answer is [][][][] [][][][][][][] this is a four letter word followed by a seven letter word.
 This should be represented as 01111011111110.

-The output will be a list of possible solutions, so it will be up to the reader to decide which solution matches well with the picture hint provided.
+The output will be a list (called JumblePartTwoSoln in the 'data' folder) of possible solutions, so it will be up to the reader to decide which solution matches well with the picture hint provided.